 What Is Mucus?

 Mucus is referred to as a thick liquid or jellylike substance that is produced in some parts of the human body like the throat, mouth, and nose.
-The presence of mucus in stool will definitely surface and it’s usually very clear/thin or yellow/white in a healthy individual.
+The presence of mucus in the stool will definitely surface and it’s usually very clear/thin or yellow/white in a healthy individual.
 The large intestine needs a mucous membrane to lubricate the free passage of stool from your body and not much mucus would be produced in the case of a healthy bowel movement.

 Also, mucus in the body is significant as it helps in lubricating and protecting sensitive tissues and organs effectively.
 The presence of mucus in your body averts against stomach acid and all other harmful substances.

 Consequently, health problems that are usually associated with fungi, bacteria, or viruses can be reduced with the aid of mucus.
 Most at times, an increase in mucus could arise as a result of diet taken, illness, or environmental factors.
 Irrespective of your neither age nor gender, you can still have a clear view that something is wrong with the mucus in stool.

 The symptoms of the following health problems occur when there is an increase of mucus in stool like:

 - The infection mostly found in the intestines

 - Crohn’s disease